Peter Parker (umpire)

-Peter Douglas Parker (born 20 July 1959) is an Australian Test cricket match umpire.
-He was member of the International Panel of ICC Umpires between 2003 and 2008.
+Peter Douglas Parker (born 20 July 1959) is an Australian Test cricket match umpire and former cricketer.
+He was a member of the International Panel of ICC Umpires between 2003 and 2008.

 Playing career

 Parker played junior representative cricket for Queensland before playing in Brisbane Grade Cricket.
 He gave up playing when he broke his thumb twice in a season.

 Umpiring career

 He umpired ten Test matches between 1993 and 2008.
 His first match was between Australia and New Zealand at Brisbane on 3 December to 7 December 1993, won by Australia by an innings and 96 runs, with Allan Border and Steve Waugh scoring centuries, and Shane Warne and Craig McDermott taking 8 and 6 wickets respectively.
 Parker's partner was Steve Randell.